Set up bookable resources in Dynamics 365 Field Service

 Let's walk through how to set up working hours.

-- Select the Set-Up drop-down list and choose one of the following:
+In Field Service versions earlier than 8.8.14, select the Set-Up drop-down list and choose one of the following as seen in the following screenshot:

 New Weekly Schedule: Set an ongoing weekly schedule for the resource.